 When You Need an 18-Wheeler Accident Attorney

-If you have been involved in an accident with an 18-wheeler, you should contact an experienced Houston truck accident attorney right away.
-You will need certain information from the company and the driver besides the driver’s insurance information.
+If you have been involved in an accident with an 18-wheeler, you should immediately contact an experienced Houston truck accident attorney.
+You will need certain information besides the driver’s insurance information from the company and the driver.
 Getting this information is not always as simple as asking.

 Since 2018, the Federal Motor Carriers Safety Administration (FMCSA) has required electronic logging devices (ELDs) on most large commercial vehicles.
-These devices record the performance activity of the vehicle, much like the black box on an airplane.
-However, the company is only required to keep this information for six months after an accident.
+These devices record the vehicle’s performance activity.
+Much like the black box on an airplane.
+However, the company must only keep this information for six months after an accident.

-- Medical expenses, both current costs and future care, such as additional surgery, rehabilitation, and long-term care.
+- Medical expenses include current and future costs, such as additional surgery, rehabilitation, and long-term care.

 - Lost wages and income.
-If you become disabled and will be unable to return to work, you may be able to claim future lost wages or loss of earning capacity.
+If you become disabled and cannot return to work, you may be able to claim future lost wages or loss of earning capacity.